Travis Ishikawa: Pittsburgh Pirates (2014)

-Second stint with the Giants
+Second stint with the Giants (2014–2015)

 2014

 Ishikawa signed a minor league deal with the Giants on April 24.
 After languishing in the minors for several months, Ishikawa again considered retirement, but the Giants promoted him to the major leagues on July 29 after ongoing injuries to first baseman Brandon Belt and a roster re-shuffle following a six-game losing streak.
 In late September, with the return of Belt to first base and ongoing injuries to outfielders Michael Morse and Ángel Pagán, the Giants asked Ishikawa to play left field for the first time in his career.
 Despite being a career first baseman and with just three career regular season starts in left field, Ishikawa became the Giants starting left fielder during the 2014 postseason.

 In the 2014 National League Championship Series, Ishikawa batted 5-for-13 (.385) with 7 RBIs.
 He recorded the game-winning RBI in Game 1 and drove in three runs via a bases-loaded double in Game 3.
 In Game 5, with the Giants leading the series three games to one, Ishikawa hit a 3-run walk-off home run in the bottom of the ninth inning off of St. Louis Cardinals pitcher Michael Wacha to clinch the pennant for the Giants and their third World Series appearance in the past five seasons.
 Ishikawa's home run was the first to send a National League team to the World Series since Bobby Thomson's Shot Heard 'Round the World in 1951.
+When calling the home run, Giants radio broadcaster Jon Miller on KNBR radio yelled:

 Ishikawa's home run was the first ever to end an NLCS and the fourth to end any LCS, after Chris Chambliss (1976 ALCS), Aaron Boone (2003 ALCS), and Magglio Ordóñez (2006 ALCS).
 Ishikawa earned his second World Series ring when the Giants defeated the Kansas City Royals four games to three.